XanBelOr/Minecraft-Data-Manager/README.md

 # Usage
 Usage is simple.
 All data is passed through the `data:manager custom_data` storage.

+First, make sure you use `function data_manager:load` in your datapack's load function.

 To **read** data, use `function data_manager:read`.
 This will put all the entity's arbitrary data into the `data:manager custom_data` storage.

 To **write** data to an entity's storage, use `function data_manager:write`.
 This will copy the `data:manager custom_data` to your entity's storage location.